cjmartin/launchcalendar.org/_posts/2025-05-17-electron-qps-sar-10.md

 videos: []
 images: []
 ---
 Rocket Lab's Electron is scheduled to launch the 'The Sea God Sees' mission on May 17, 2025, at 08:15 UTC from Launch Complex 1 in New Zealand.
 The payload is iQPS's QPS-SAR-10 (WADATSUMI-I) synthetic aperture radar satellite, which can observe the Earth's surface through clouds and at night.
-This marks the third Electron launch for iQPS in a multi-launch campaign, and is part of Rocket Lab’s continued efforts to deploy Japanese commercial Earth observation satellites as part of an expanding constellation.
+This marks the third Electron launch for iQPS in a multi-launch campaign and is part of Rocket Lab’s continued efforts to deploy Japanese commercial Earth observation satellites as part of an expanding constellation.
+This mission will further strengthen iQPS's constellation capabilities and is Rocket Lab's sixth mission of the year.